 About

 Hello, I'm Guy Starbuck.
-(Yes, that's my real name.)
 I’ve spent most of my life finding little-known places in the backcountry of the Western United States (particularly California and Nevada) and sharing them with you here on this site.
 Most of my adventures are hikes to historical mines, Native American rock art sites, or anything else with some history.
-And for me, the more remote the site is, the better.
+The more remote the site is, the better.

-Starbuck.org began way back in the dark ages of the internet (aka 1997).
-At first, I hand-coded HTML pages, and later, I wrote the site in PHP.
-I switched to WordPress when that came around.
-Now, I am on Ghost.org.
+Starbuck.org started way back in the dark ages of the internet (AKA 1997).
+Initially, I hand-coded HTML pages.
+Then, I rewrote the whole site in PHP.
+Later, I switched to WordPress when that came around.
+These days, I am on Ghost.org.

-Originally, I started this website to track my hiking and peak-bagging adventures.
+I originally started this website to track my hiking and peak-bagging adventures.
 I had always preferred to hike to lesser-known peaks.
-I passed countless historical mines and prehistoric rock art sites along the way.
+Along the way, I passed countless historical mines and prehistoric rock art sites.
 Over time, I noticed some of them were being vandalized.
 History was disappearing.
 I decided to document and share what sites I could before they were gone.

 Although I can’t always reveal the locations of the places I go, I do hope to share some of them with you.